mwilde345/WebSoundClips/README.md

 node ffmpeg https://www.npmjs.com/package/ffmpeg

+actually i dunno about that one.
+Use this for trimming: https://www.npmjs.com/package/trimp3

+some cmd running options: https://stackoverflow.com/questions/20643470/execute-a-command-line-binary-with-node-js

 horizon youtube thing uses youtubetransfer.com which has a 20 min video max.
 Maybe then, we should download multiple mp3 files based off the times they choose in the video.
 Can a +20 min video be downloaded if a limit is specified.